tbensky/ProjectClock/readme.md

 ![escape_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/escape_and_anchor.png)

-We 3d printed these with PLA, but they can be CNCed as well (see .dwg file in the Cad folder.
-STL files for them are in the STL folder.
-If CNCed, they should be cut on 1/4" thick wood with a 1/8" endmill.
-(We've CNCed them out of wood and acrylic with good results.)
+We 3d printed these with PLA (STL files for them are in the STL folder), but they can be CNCed as well (see .dwg file in the Cad folder).
+If CNCed, they should be cut on 1/4" thick wood (or acrylic) with a 1/8" endmill.

 Here's our 3D printed result.